 I forgot my own name for a second, staring up at him.

 Brain, I know this is hard right now, but I need you to please ignore how handsome this man is and just do your damn job and process the question he asked me.

-“Hmm…it might,” I say.
+“Hmm…it might,” I said.
 “Tell me, have you ever confessed a deep, undying love for Barack Obama when in Jack’s company?”

-He frowns a little in response.
+He frowned a little in response.
 “I don’t think so?”

 “A deep, undying love for labor unions?”

 I tapped my chin with a gloved finger.
 “The mystery deepens.”